wchuang/wchuang.github.io/_posts/2018-04-15-how-to-make-a-private-cocoapods.markdown

 Once we modified the Pod library, we need to change the version number on PodSpec file.

-Before you deploy the Pod library, you need to commit, bump up tag version number and push source code to the remote repo under source control..
+Before you deploy the Pod library, you need to commit, bump up tag version number and push source code to the remote repo under source control.

-If you facing a problem about _The TestPro.podspec specification does not validate._ when running _pod repo push POD_NAME YOUR_PODSPEC_FILE_.
+If you facing a problem about `The TestPro.podspec specification does not validate.` when running `pod repo push POD_NAME YOUR_PODSPEC_FILE`.

-You can run _pod repo push POD_NAME YOUR_PODSPEC_FILE --verbose --use-libraries --allow-warnings_ to resolve it.
+You can run `pod repo push POD_NAME YOUR_PODSPEC_FILE --verbose --use-libraries --allow-warnings` to resolve it.

 ### Reference ###